 EMVCo, as the 3D Secure standard owner, has recently upgraded standards to align with PSD2 regulations (EMV 3DS v2.1 and EMV 3DS v2.2), and this directly affected the MEA region.
 Card schemes established 3D Secure programs for online card payments and applied 3D Secure mandates also to the MEA region.
 For instance, main card schemes such as MasterCard and VISA issued a liability shift for MEA merchants and mandated 3D Secure for MEA issuing banks for April 2020.
 This required mutual effort on both issuing and acquiring sides that must be made to achieve full compliance.
 This is the point where issuing banks come to the stage.

 In the 3D Secure process, the major part of authentication and payment flow is orchestrated by issuing banks.
 The merchant controls the whole consumer experience in general, from entering the online shop, browsing, selecting goods and services, to the checkout.
 Merchants optimize purchase flow and align it with consumers' expectations.
 But during the online card payment, the merchant is not solely responsible for the UX, as it lies in the hands of the issuing banks.
-This phase can harm full user experience, increase abandonment rate, and jeopardize selling rate.
+This phase can harm the full user experience, increase the abandonment rate, and jeopardize the selling rate.